drip marketing

 Also, check why your outreach optimizations aren’t working

-Unlike the other kinds of recruitment email campaigns, the only metric of success in a drip campaign is that of replies.
+Unlike the other kinds of recruitment email marketing campaigns, the only metric of success in a drip campaign is that of replies.
 Getting a reply means you need to be compelling enough for the prospect to take the effort to type out a response and hit the send button.

 How to Write a Compelling First Email Touchpoint That Prospects Might Reply to